nakatamaho/gmpxx_mkII/README.md

 - **High-Level Source Compatibility:** Highly compatible with `gmpxx.h`, ensuring a smooth transition from the original GMP C++ wrapper.
 - **Provides three modes**: mkII mode (default), mkIISR mode (no-precision-change-mode), and compatibility mode (does not use namespace and no enhancements).
 - **Enhanced Performance**: In mkIISR mode (no-precision-change mode), `gmpxx_mkII.h` often exhibits faster performance compared to the original `gmpxx.h`, although results may vary.
 This model is designed for scenarios requiring stable precision settings, contributing to its generally superior performance metrics.
-- **introduction of namespace**: to avoid confilicts, we introduced namespace.
+- **Introduction of namespace**: to avoid confilicts, we introduced namespace.
 - **No C++ Interface Limitations**: `gmpxx_mkII.h` removes the template limitations found in the original `gmpxx.h`, offering a more flexible and robust interface.
 For more details on the previous limitations, visit [GMP C++ Interface Limitations](https://gmplib.org/manual/C_002b_002b-Interface-Limitations).
 - **Comprehensive Mathematical Functions:** This includes implementations of trigonometric functions (sin, cos, tan, asin, acos, atan) and transcendental functions (log, exp), enhancing the library's utility for complex calculations.
 - **Straightforward Coding Style:** Implemented as typical classes without using (very complex) macros or lazy evaluation, prioritizing clarity and maintainability in the code.